jdhitsolutions/myTickle/Docs/Get-TickleEvent.md

 ### -Offline

 Access an offline, CSV version.
-It is assumed you have previously run a command like Get-TickleEvent | Export-CSV tickleexport.csv
+It is assumed you have previously run a command like:

+Get-TickleEvent | Export-CSV tickleexport.csv

 Offline mode will not include any past events.